SemvdH/terminal-project-management/readme.md

  - t - adds a new task to the currently selected project
  - r - rename selected project or task
  - q - exit the application

+All tasks also have a description which can be edited.
+You can begin editing a task's description by selecting it and pressing the enter key.
+When you're done editing, press ctrl + G to stop editing.
+The application automatically saves your changes to the `data` file.